 So what is this God-like attribute described in the quotation above?
 How do we maintain our hard-to-satisfy expectations while glorying in our children’s journey?
 The answer – Patience.
 God looks upon our feeble and halting steps here on earth as a Loving Father towards his learning toddlers.
 Just as we would never shame our two-year-old who tearfully admits to knocking over the lamp, He does not chasen us when we trip and fall short of perfection.
 He freely forgives, if spiritual toddlers even need forgiveness.
 God may well laugh at our distraught anxiety at our imperfections – just as I chuckle at my three-year-old’s frustration that she can’t ride the hoverboard like her big brother.
 He knows the timeline, he is in no rush, but the expectation remains the same.
 Our immaturities do not demand condemnation.
 They simply require patience and perseverance.
 Perfectionism is the thief of joy.*

-A few years ago, I began praying for patience every night – having 5 kids under 7 can do that to a woman.
+A few years ago, while living in graduate housing at Norte Dame, I began praying for patience every night – having 3 kids under 4 can do that to a woman.
 One night after a day full of my own impatience, I had the thought, Maybe I am doing this wrong.
 Do I even really know what I am requesting?
 I would pray, “Please give me patience with these kids’ disobedience!
 Give me patience with my cold and moldy basement apartment!
 And please give it to me now!”
 I don’t think I actually wanted patience.
 I wanted my wishes granted.
 I wanted submissive kids and to get out of that basement.

 So what is the patience we seek?
 It can’t simply be learning to wait because necessity requires that.
 It also isn’t an ability to stop wanting things.
 We need our desire so we feel compelled to crawl, walk, and run.
 Good desires should not be abandoned on the altar of “patience”, and waiting without action is no virtue.
 What we need is to develop God’s patience.
 Patience is finding joy while we wait.
 We don’t wait to have joy when our kids are perfectly compliant or our house is above-ground but we find pleasure in the here and now, while we wait.
 Rather than begrudging that my chunky baby wasn’t walking, I could glory in his crawling.
 Instead of complaining about living in dilapidated student-housing, I could buy heavy curtains and rejoice in my space-heaters.